Enoisong/Hello-world/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [HELLO WORLD] <a name="about-project"></a>A simple webage showing Hello world!
+# 📖 HELLO WORLD <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[HELLO WORLD]** is a simple webpage designed as a Microverse project
+HELLO WORLD is a simple webpage designed as a Microverse project

 ## 🛠 Built With <a name="built-with"></a>HTML and CSS

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 HTML and CSS